 [Note: I wrote this three years ago.
 I have no idea if it’s relevant at all, now. — I had heard, when I turn 70 next year, that I could get in for free, and once more see what Bumbershoot is like.
 Now I’ve heard an unconfirmed rumor that those who run it have even taken that away.
 I hope not.
 I want to review at least one day for 2019.
 See bottom of the page for 2016, 2017 and 2018 updates.]

 I still smell the cigarette smoke in my nostrils, the day after, as I review my 2015 Bumbershoot experience.
 There seemed to be many more cigarettes being smoked this year. — Perhaps folks were frustrated and bored with the festival, and they lit up to cope.
 But I am allergic….

 My Bumbershoot really started three hours later, at 5:30 PM, when Seattle’s own (not for long) Hey Marseilles began blasting their original music from the Mural Amphitheater stage.
 The genre-defying band (they’ve morphed from their former orchestral-folky selves) of bright young men played a fabulous, muscular set to a huge, adoring crowd comprised mainly of loyal followers.
+Which included me.